divorce for harm Egypt • Egypt fault-based divorce procedure • evidence for harm Egypt divorce • foreigners divorce in Egypt

 The court’s task is not to punish, but to determine whether marital life has become unbearable and whether reconciliation is realistically possible.
+Children’s rights to housing, education, healthcare, and maintenance are assessed independently and are not waived by the wife’s claim.

-Jurisdiction & applicable law for international marriages
+Jurisdiction and applicable law for international marriages

-If a parallel case is running overseas, early strategy is critical to avoid inconsistent outcomes and to plan for recognition/enforcement
+If a parallel case is running overseas, early strategy is critical to avoid inconsistent outcomes and to plan for recognition or enforcement of the Egyptian judgment in the client’s country of residence.

-Recognised categories of harm (illustrative, not exhaustive)
+Recognised categories of harm

 - Physical or psychological abuse documented by medical reports, complaints, or witness testimony.